 If you do decide on continuing monthly payments versus a lump sum alimony payment, it’s critical to ensure that those payments would be able to continue in the event of incapacity or death of the spouse paying alimony.
 In that case, please talk with us about insurance options to guarantee the alimony.
 As well as ensuring that the spouse paying alimony has properly handled those payments in his or her estate planning documents.

 If you decide on a lump sum alimony, be sure to update your estate planning to reflect the new assets you now will have titled in your own name.
 We can discuss trust planning options to ensure those assets stay out of Court, if and when anything happens to you.

-For the legal and financial guidance in negotiating a divorce that works for you, come in to meet with us for a Family Wealth Planning Session, if you are not already a client, so you can get clear on what you own, and what would happen to what you own, in the event of your divorce.
-And, if you are already a client and considering divorce, please contact us so we can help you consider your options and find the right lawyer or lawyers to support your process through the divorce.
+For the legal and financial guidance in negotiating a divorce that works for you, meet with us for a Life and Legacy Planning Session if you are not already a client, so you can get clear on what you own and what would happen to what you own in the event of your divorce.
+And, if you are already a client and considering divorce, please contact us right away so we can help you consider your options and find the right lawyer or lawyers to support your process through the divorce.